codeballet/dockerize-django-authentication/README.md

 ### Preparing for production

-Fifthly, I have started to think about how to prepare the application for production.
+In the project, I have started to prepare the application for production.
 In particular, I have moved several of the configuration parameters to a `.env.dev` file, which later on may be complemented by a `.env.prod` file, once the project goes to production.

 The planned `.env.prod` file will contain sensitive and secret materials, such as the Django `SECRET_KEY` variable, and the database password, and should hence be kept strictly private.

 ### Artificial Intelligence

 Lastly, the standout feature of the application is its use of Artificial Intelligence.
-The AI part of the application is a modification of my final project submission of "Questions" for the CS50's Introduction to Artificial Intelligence with Python.

-The main modification of the AI, as compared to how I submitted it for the CS50 course in Artificial Intelligence, is how it here integrates with a webpage, as opposed to having a command-line driven interface.

-In this project, I use a Form on the webpage to acquire a question from the user.
+I use a Form on the webpage to acquire a question from the user.
 The question is sent with a `Fetch` request to the backend API on Django, processed by the AI, and the answer is then sent back to the frontend and displayed on the user's homepage.

-As for the corpus that the AI draws its knowledge from, I have here included texts from Walt Whitman, Ralph Waldo Emerson, and the Gilgamesh Epic, which makes for some rather interesting answers.
+As for the corpus that the AI draws its knowledge from, the text files are located inside the `testapp/static/testapp/corpus` directory.
+Originally, I have here included texts from Walt Whitman, Ralph Waldo Emerson, and the Gilgamesh Epic, which makes for some rather interesting answers.
 Please see the below "Additional Information" for details and acknowledgements.
+However, the corpus may vary according to future devlopments of the app.

 ## Files overview